-Jill Lindsey Harrison’s research focuses on environmental sociology, sociology of agriculture and food systems, environmental justice, political theories of justice, and immigration politics, with emphasis on the United States.
-She has used her research on political conflict over agricultural pesticide poisonings in California and recent escalations in immigration enforcement in rural Wisconsin to identify and explain the persistence of environmental inequalities and workplace inequalities in the United States today.
-Her new research project investigates government agencies' efforts to institutionalize the principles of environmental justice (EJ) into regulatory practice.
+Jill Lindsey Harrison is Associate Professor of Sociology at the University of Colorado Boulder.
+Her research focuses on environmental sociology, sociology of agriculture and food systems, environmental justice, political theories of justice, and immigration politics.
+She has used her research on political conflict over agricultural pesticide poisonings in California, recent escalations in immigration enforcement in rural Wisconsin, and government agencies’ environmental justice efforts to identify and explain the persistence of environmental inequalities and workplace inequalities in the United States today.

-environmental sociology, sociology of agriculture and food systems, environmental justice, immigration politics, farm worker justice, political theories of justice
+environmental sociology, sociology of agriculture and food systems, environmental justice, political theories of justice

 SOCY 2077 - Environment and Society